-Mark Cirilli (Chair), Charles O'Neil and Jackalyne Pfannenstiel are the current members of the Compensation Committee.
+Mark Cirilli (Chair) and Charles O'Neil are the current members of the Compensation Committee.
+Jackalyne Pfannenstiel was a member of the Compensation Committee until her resignation from the board of directors on April 7, 2016.
 Our board of directors has determined that each of the members of the Compensation Committee is independent as required by the NYSE listing standards, SEC rules, the Guidelines, the Independence Standards (as defined below) and the written charter of the Compensation Committee.
-The Compensation Committee, which met six times during the period from January 1, 2014 through December 31, 2014, is responsible for, among other things, overseeing the approval, administration and evaluation of our compensation plans, policies and programs, and reviewing the compensation of our directors and executive officers.
+The Compensation Committee, which met five times during 2015, is responsible for, among other things, overseeing the approval, administration and evaluation of our compensation plans, policies and programs, and reviewing the compensation of our directors and executive officers.
 The specific responsibilities of the Compensation Committee are set forth in its written charter, a copy of which is available for viewing on our website at www.hannonarmstrong.com.

-The Compensation Committee has retained FTI Consulting, Inc., a compensation consulting firm, to provide advice regarding the executive compensation program for our senior management team.
-FTI Consulting, Inc. reports directly to the Compensation Committee and has not performed and does not currently provide any other services to management or us.
-The Compensation Committee has requested that FTI Consulting, Inc. provide analysis and recommendations regarding (1) base salaries, annual bonuses and long-term incentive compensation for our executive management team, and (2) the director compensation program for independent members of our board of directors.
+The Compensation Committee has retained Frederic W. Cook & Co., Inc. (Cook & Co.") a compensation consulting firm, to provide advice regarding the executive compensation program for our senior management team.
+Cook & Co. reports directly to the Compensation Committee and has not performed and does not currently provide any other services to management or us.
+The Compensation Committee has requested that Cook & Co. provide analysis and recommendations regarding (1) base salaries, annual bonuses and long-term incentive compensation for our executive management team, and (2) the director compensation program for independent members of our board of directors.